 1. Crawlability & Indexability

-Crawlability and indexability are essential elements of technical SEO, ensuring that search engines can properly access and index your website’s pages.
+Crawlability and indexability are essential elements of technical SEO site audits, ensuring that search engines can properly access and index your website’s pages.

-Here’s a step-by-step approach to audit these aspects
+Here’s a step-by-step approach to auditing these aspects

-Use tools like Screaming Frog, Sitebulb, or SEMrush to perform a full site crawl.
-These tools act as an SEO website audit tool, uncovering technical issues such as broken links, missing meta tags, or duplicate content that could hinder search engines from crawling and indexing your pages effectively.
+Use best seo audit tools like Screaming Frog, Sitebulb, or SEMrush to perform a tech site audit.
+These tools uncover technical issues such as broken links, missing meta tags, or duplicate content that could hinder search engines from crawling and indexing your pages effectively.

-Review your robots.txt file to ensure that it doesn’t unintentionally block important pages from being crawled.
+Review your robots.txt file to ensure that it doesn’t unintentionally block important pages from being crawled as part of your detailed SEO technical audit.
 This file instructs search engines on which pages to crawl and which to avoid, so it’s essential that it’s configured properly.

 Inspect the use of meta robots tags (such as noindex, nofollow, and canonical) across your pages.
 These tags control whether pages are indexed by search engines or linked to other pages.
 Ensuring proper use prevents important content from being excluded from search results or duplicate content issues.

-Check that your XML sitemaps are accurate, up-to-date, and submitted to search engines.
+Check that your XML sitemaps are accurate, up-to-date, and submitted as part of your technical site audit guide SEO.
 An outdated sitemap can lead to pages being overlooked by search engines, negatively impacting indexing and visibility.

 Orphan pages, or pages without internal links pointing to them, can be difficult for search engines to find.
 Use a crawling tool to identify these pages and ensure all important content is easily discoverable.